iainctduncan/scheme-for-max-cookbook/editor-integration/README.md

 # Scheme For Max Cookbook - Editor Integration

 This recipe demonstrates an effective workflow for sending code to Scheme For Max from your editor.
-Specifically, this includes mapper functions for Vim, GVim, or MVim, but adapting to other editors should be simple.
+Specifically, this includes mapper functions for the Vim family of editors, but adapting to other editors should be straightforward.

 ## Overview
 In a nutshell, the way it works is: